mohamedali92/hybrid-apps-identifier/README.md

 # hybrid-apps-identifier
-A python script to identify if an app uses and of these cross platform framworks:
+A python script to identify if an app uses any of these cross platform framworks:
 - Apache Cordova
 - Appcelerator Titanium
 - Adobe Air